jamorales15/world-315-wiki/src/site/notes/3-World/The Vey.md

 It is important to note that a large, though still minority, of the population are basically magical luddites who shun Mages or those who show supernatural powers of any kind.
 It is common for Mages to not be granted access to businesses in certain parts of the world.
 The vast majority of people, though not luddites, are still laypeople without any real interest in the Vey beyond religious ceremonies in church.
 Their day to day lives demand too much from them to ponder any further.

 A majority of the population still holds onto the belief that [[3-World/The Vey\|The Vey]] is something to be suppressed and not wielded.
-It is much like the "original sin" in Christianity.
+It is much like "original sin" in Christianity.
 <br>